THE JURY LANDS FOUNDATION MISSION:

 To rejuvenate a Canadian historic and architectural significant site in Clarington, Ontario with international, national, and local significance for re-use for those same audiences even as it recognizes the place’s one-time distinction of managing both Camp 30 Prisoners of War and troubled youth while harmoniously integrating with its host community of Bowmanville.

-STEVEN COLES (VICE-CHAIR) was an elementary school teacher for some 35 years and has a lifelong commitment to learning.
+STEVE COLES (VICE-CHAIR & ACTING TREASURER ) was an elementary school teacher for some 35 years and has a lifelong commitment to learning.
 In addition to his teaching duties, Steve participated in his professional organization and lead a curriculum review team that assessed science and technology units.
 Steve is a very active member of the community.
 In addition, he is a member of the Royal Canadian Armoured Corps Association, a life member of the Officers’ Mess, of the Ontario Regiment and holds memberships in the Ontario Regiment Foundation and Ontario Regiment Association.

 ROBERT OUGH (HONOURARY MEMBER) has had a career in the helicopter industry following his service with the RCAF (Royal Canadian Air Force).
 Mr. Ough’s past military experience as well as my past civilian aviation experiences have allowed opportunities for Canadian as well as International work and travel over the past fifty plus years.
 For the past two years Robert has served as President of the Peterborough Chapter of the United Services Institute, an organization originally formed by retired officers for the preservation of military history on a local as well as National level.